brandonyzhao/brandonyzhao.github.io/_pages/about.md

   - /about.html
 ---

-First-year PhD student at Caltech studying Computing and Mathematical Sciences.
+Third-year PhD student at Caltech studying Computing and Mathematical Sciences.
 I am currently supported by the Gupta Fellowship.

 Previously at Duke, studying Mathematics, Computer Science and Statistics.